 Two kilometres southeast of Korčula town centre, the pudding-shaped St Anthony's Hill looms over the road to Lumbarda.
 An alley lined with cypress leads to a 102-step stairway that scales the hill.
 At the summit is a small chapel dedicated to St Anthony, and thrilling views of Korčula's surroundings, including the islets and the more distant Orebić shore.

-Located down a narrow alley, the excellent Icon Museum contains religious images of mostly Cretan origin that ended up in Korčula when Christian forces evacuated ecclesiastical treasures from Aegean islands threatened by the Ottomans.
+Located down a narrow alley, the excellent Icon Gallery contains religious images of mostly Cretan origin that ended up in Korčula when Christian forces evacuated ecclesiastical treasures from Aegean islands threatened by the Ottomans.
 A passageway leads from the museum to the 14th-century Church of All Saints.

 Set in the 16th-century Gabrielis palace, this small but highly entertaining museum proudly unveiled its new English-language labelling in 2013.
 Pride of place on the ground floor belongs to ceramics dredged up from ancient Greek and Roman shipwrecks.
 There is also a replica of a fourth-century Greek tablet from Lumbarda, announcing the establishment of a Greek colony on the island.
 Among the knick-knacks upstairs are furnishings through the ages, photographs of World War II Partisans, and a reconstruction of a traditional Korčulan kitchen on the top floor – in the old days, it was common for kitchens to be situated up here in the attic.